Our History

 The long-term plans for this property center around CPC’s vision for providing Christian education for future generations.

-Covenant Christian High School
+Covenant Christian Schools

 In 2018, the Lord began tangibly answering the long term prayers of families, pastors, and educators at Covenant Presbyterian Church.
 A launch committee of four couples came together—the Berts, Harpers, Loudons, and Orths—and over a few months, a small band of teachers for a new high school took shape.
 In September 2019, the doors opened for Covenant Christian High School—an opportunity to humbly pursue a different way of education.
+In 2024, Interim Head of School Mr. Weston Stoler was hired to move the schools into a new phase of growth in this area.

 We know the task at hand is large and will require prayer, thoughtfulness, preparation, and sacrifice, but we set out with certainty that the goal is worth the effort as we pursue our mission: Seeking to honor and glorify God in the education of covenant children by teaching them in the light of holy Scripture to walk the kingdom-minded path.